 To be honest, I wasn’t sure I would love La Paz, especially after having already visited Uyuni Salt Flats and Sucre earlier on our trip in Bolivia.
-My assumption was that La Paz was a huge and crowded city and not particularly relaxed one (actually quite the opposite).
+My assumption was that La Paz was a huge and crowded city and not particularly a relaxed one (actually quite the opposite).

 However, after spending 4 full days there, I can honestly say La Paz is a unique and fascinating city that is definitely worth the time.
-It is quite chaotic but at the same time, it is a culturally captivating experience that I’m sure will leave a long lasting impression on you.
+It is quite chaotic but at the same time, it presents a culturally captivating experience that I’m sure will leave a long lasting impression on you.

 On this post, I share the reasons why we loved La Paz (as well as other things we weren’t too impressed about), and our personal recommendations on the best things to do during your stay.

 1 – Mirador Killi Killi

 The best way to appreciate the beauty and grandiosity of La Paz is by admiring it from a mirador (viewpoint).
 I particularly loved Mirador Killi Killi, which offers a birds-eye view of the whole city with a stunning Illimani mountain in the background.
 I highly suggest visiting this viewpoint on your first day as it makes a great introduction to La Paz (and it’s absolutely free!)